fatiando/boule/doc/overview.rst

 Overview
 ========

-The main functionality of Boule is contained in the :class:`~boule.Ellipsoid` class.
+The main functionality of Boule is contained in the classes used to define a :term:`reference ellipsoid`: :class:`~boule.Ellipsoid`, :class:`~boule.Sphere`, and :class:`~boule.TriaxialEllipsoid`.

 It defines a :term:`reference ellipsoid`: an *oblate* ellipsoid that approximates the shape of the Earth (or other planetary body).
 Ellipsoids are generally specified by 4 parameters: